patmckernan/Project-1/README.md

 Machines within the network can only be accessed by accessing the DVWA container throuh Jump-Box VM.

-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
-The only machine that can access is Elk-1 server is Jump-Box VM through DVWA container through a peering connection with origin IP 10.0.0.4.
+- The only machine that can access is Elk-1 server is Jump-Box VM through DVWA container through a peering connection with origin IP 10.0.0.4.

 A summary of the access policies in place can be found in the table below.